zhang314159265/scc/doc/dragon-book-ch9.md

   - constant propagation
   - partial redundancy eliminations

-# Later
-- try to have a abstract layer to implement common things for data flow analysis

 # Sections Skipped So far
 - 9.5 PRE
 - 9.6 Loops in Flow Graphs
   - done for 9.6.1 dominators
 - 9.7 Region based analysis
 - 9.8 Symbolic Analysis

-# TODO
-- implement dominator tree analysis with data flow analysis
-- compute immediate dominator (useful to derive the dominator tree)